What is Revisional Bariatric Surgery?

 When patients suffer from reflux and from morbid obesity, the best surgical treatment is a laparoscopic gastric bypass.
 This cures more than 90% of reflux and also effectively treats morbid obesity*.

 Bariatric surgery is evolving as we discover new procedures that are safer and less invasive.
 At the BMCC, we’re committed to incorporating cutting-edge treatments and technologies when they are both safe and effective and can provide additional benefit for you.
 Some of these therapies are being used in revisional bariatric surgery.
 The ROSE (Restorative Obesity Surgery, Endolumenal) and the APC (Argon Plasma Coagulation), for instance, are endoscopic procedures that can shrink down your gastric pouch if it’s become stretched out*.To learn more about emerging bariatric technology, see our full page on emerging bariatric technology.

-If you’re experiencing pain, vomiting, weight regain, or other complications after your initial bariatric surgery, let us know.
+If you’re experiencing pain, vomiting, weight regain, or other complications after your initial bariatric surgery, call our Denver office.
 We can generally help.